NeuroTechX/moabb/README.md

 For a less formal discussion or exchanging ideas, you can also reach us on the [Gitter channel][link_gitter] or join our weekly office hours!
-This an open video meeting happening every Thursday at [18:30 GMT+1](https://time.is/en/Paris), please ask the link on the gitter channel.
+This an open video meeting happening on a [regular basis](https://github.com/NeuroTechX/moabb/issues/191), please ask the link on the gitter channel.
 We are also on [NeuroTechX slack #moabb channel][link_neurotechx_signup].

 ## Architecture and Main Concepts